Custom Build Systems¶

 installation.
 Both of these packages require custom build systems.

-If your package does not belong to any of the aforementioned build
+If your package does not belong to any of the built-in build

 systems that Spack already supports, you should inherit from the